 Equine Joint Health; Prevention is Key

-Researchers estimate that a whopping 60 percent or more of all lameness can be attributed to osteoarthritis.
-It’s a
+estimate that a whopping 60 percent or more of all lameness can be attributed to osteoarthritis.
+It’s a progressive condition resulting

-observer to notice the early symptoms.
-Pain and sensitivity to a particular joint are obvious, but off and on stiffness, bumps
+notice the early symptoms.
+Pain and sensitivity to a particular joint are obvious, but off and on stiffness, bumps or swelling, and

 Your veterinarian may use one or more of the following tools to diagnosis your horse’s problem.

-general anesthesia and put into a prone position.
+anesthesia and put into a prone position.
 Arthroscopic surgery is minimally invasive and relatively safe.
-Small
+Small incisions, just large

 •Provide regular farrier attention.
 Uneven or too long hooves can result in imbalance that can lead to joint disease.